Mystorius/hf-cloud-mle/part1/README.md

    - Total memory needed for inference = `7.24 billion parameters * 2 bytes ≈ 15GB of GPU memory`.
    - On a **T4 GPU**, which has **16GB of memory**, you can run inference without any issues.

 Pro Tip: You can use techniques like **quantization** to reduce the model size and memory requirements for inference.
 We have an extensive guide on [Optimizing LLMs for Speed and Memory](hthttps://discuss.huggingface.co/t/memory-requirements-for-running-llm/57282) that you might find helpful.
-Also have a look at the [Hugging Face Model Hub Mistral 7b](https://huggingface.co/models?other=base_model:quantized:mistralai/Mistral-7B-Instruct-v0.3) where you can find instruction tunes models that are already quantized by our community members.
+Also have a look at the [🤗 Model Hub Mistral 7b](https://huggingface.co/models?other=base_model:quantized:mistralai/Mistral-7B-Instruct-v0.3) where you can find instruction tunes models that are already quantized by our community members.

 2. **Training**:
    - Training is more memory-intensive because you need to store activations, gradients, and optimizer states.
 A rough estimate is **3x to 4x** the model size.
    - For Mistral-7B: Total memory for training `3 * 15 ≈ 45GB`.
+Have a look at the [VRAM Estimator by Alex](https://vram.asmirnov.xyz) to get a rough estimation.
    - Since the T4 GPU has only 16GB of memory, we need to use techniques like [**PEFT - Parameter-Efficient Fine-Tuning**](https://huggingface.co/docs/peft/en/index) (for example [**LoRA - Low-Rank Adaptation**](https://huggingface.co/docs/peft/main/en/conceptual_guides/lora)), and **memory-efficient libraries** like [bitsandbytes](https://huggingface.co/docs/bitsandbytes/v0.43.2/index) to reduce memory consumption.
 ---
 ### **Code Example for Inference with Mistral-7B**
 The notebook [Mistral7b-inference](./Mistral7b-Inference.ipynb) provides a full example of how to run inference with Mistral-7B on a T4 GPU.
-We'll use Hugging Face’s [`transformers`](https://huggingface.co/docs/transformers/en/index) libary to load the model and tokenizer, and run inference on a sample text.
+We'll use 🤗’s [`transformers`](https://huggingface.co/docs/transformers/en/index) libary to load the model and tokenizer, and run inference on a sample text.

 ### **Code Example for Fine-Tuning Mistral-7B**
 The notebook [Mistral7b-FineTuning](Mistral7b-FineTuning.ipynb) provides a full example of how to fine-tune Mistral-7B on a T4 GPU.
-We'll use Hugging Face’s `transformers`, `datasets`, and `peft` libraries to load the model, tokenizer, and dataset, and fine-tune the model on a custom dataset.
+We'll use 🤗’s `transformers`, `datasets`, and `peft` libraries to load the model, tokenizer, and dataset, and fine-tune the model on a custom dataset.

 ## **Deployment Architectures for Real-Time Systems**
 When deploying an LLM for real-time customer interactions on platforms like AWS or GCP, you have multiple options based on your needs, infrastructure, and desired level of control.